-Do you have a houdini horse on your hands?
+Do you have an escape artist on your hands?
 We have created a list of some tricks to foil even the most experienced escape artists.
-Just remember that each houdini horse is unique so what works for one may be different than what works for another.
+Just remember that each houdini horse is unique.
 You may have to try one or more of these tips before finding the right combination for your horse.

 A houdini showing off his escape artist skills

-- Mane trick: Take a piece of your horse's mane just behind the ears and braid a piece of twine or yarn into it.
-Then loop the braid around the halter crownpiece and tie it off so the piece of mane holds the crownpiece in place.
+Use the braiding mane trick: Take a piece of your horse's mane just behind the ears and braid it.
+Then thread your halter crown through the braid so the piece of mane holds the crownpiece in place.